itsKrypton/CSMessagingApp/README.md

 # CSMessagingApp

-The application has been built using the MERN (MongpDB, Express.js, React.js and Node.js) stack.
+The application has been built using the MERN (MongoDB, Express.js, React.js and Node.js) stack.
+The application consists of two sections, User and Employee.
+The User section mimics an Android application wherein the users can send their queries.
+It sends the data to the backend using REST API and stores the data in the MongoDB database.

+The employee section shows all the open tickets and the employee can choose to view, close, assign or unassign tickets.

 **Installation**